lateef-taiwo/Crudddur-app/journal/week1.md

 ### Launch an EC2 instance that has docker installed and pull a container to demonstrate that you can run your own docker processes.
 * I lanuched an ec2 instance using ubuntu 20.04 t2 micro image and named it docker, I ensured that port 22 is opened to allow remote ssh access.
 * I added one of the keys I used before.
-The key have neccessary permission set locally already to allow ssh access.
+The key has neccessary permission already set locally to allow ssh access.
 ![ec2](./assets/Week-1/docker%20ec2.png)

 * I opened the terminal on my local machine and logged into the instance: